newrelic/newrelic-opentelemetry-examples/other-examples/collector/internal-telemetry-infra-relationships/README.md

 ## Running the example

-1. Instrument your infrastructure, e.g. install [nr-k8s-otel-collector](https://github.com/newrelic/helm-charts/tree/master/charts/nr-k8s-otel-collector)
+1. Instrument your containers with [nr-k8s-otel-collector](https://github.com/newrelic/helm-charts/tree/master/charts/nr-k8s-otel-collector).
     ```shell
       # Cluster name is hard coded as the downward API does not expose it
       license_key='INSERT_API_KEY'